 The pain was causing a strong ache / electric shock feeling down to my right foot when standing or lying with my leg straight.
-I called my local hospital who have a Minor Injuries Units (MIU) and they told me to go to them and they would examine my ankle and Xray it if needed to see if it was broken or sprained.
+I called my local hospital which has a Minor Injuries Unit (MIU) and they told me to go to them and they would examine my ankle and X-ray it if needed to see if it was broken or sprained.

 They also told me that the hospital physiotherapist would be starting work again soon and to contact them online for a telephone appointment and they would send me suitable exercises to do.

 The pain was waking me up at night and taking paracetamol/codeine would only allow me to get 2-3 hours of sleep.

 I tried different support pillows including Elevating Memory Foam Leg Rest Pillow but this caused a lot of pain in the low spine/glute area.
 The only way I have been able to get any rest is by sleeping on my side with a pillow between my knees after taking pain tablets.